Conditional analysis for mixed covariates, with application to feed intake of lactating sows: Sow data application

-\section{Sow Data Application}
+\section{Sow data application}

 Our motivating application is an experimental study carried out at a commercial farm in Oklahoma from July 21, 2013 to August 19, 2013 \citep{rosero2016essential}.
-The study comprises of 480 lactating sows of different parities (i.e. the number of previous pregnancies, which serves as a surrogate for age and body weight) that were observed during their first 21 lactation days; their feed intake was recorded daily as the difference between the feed offer and the feed refusal.
+The study comprises of 480 lactating sows of different parities (i.e. number of previous pregnancies, which serves as a surrogate for age and body weight) that were observed during their first 21 lactation days; their feed intake was recorded daily as the difference between the feed offer and the feed refusal.
 In addition the study contains information on the temperature and humidity of the farrowing rooms, each recorded at five minute intervals.
 The final dataset we used for the analysis consists of 475 sows after five sows with unreliable measurements were removed by the experimenters.

-The experiment was conducted to gain better insights into the way that the ambient temperature and humidity of the farrowing room affects the feed intake of lactating sows.
-Previous studies seem to suggest a reduction in the sow's feed intake due to heat stress: above $29^{\circ}$C sows decrease feed intake by 0.5 kg per additional degree in temperature \citet{quiniou1999influence}.
+The experiment was conducted to gain better insights into the way that the ambient temperature and humidity of the farrowing room affect the feed intake of lactating sows.
+Previous studies seem to suggest a reduction in the sow's feed intake due to heat stress: above $29^{\circ}$C sows decrease feed intake by 0.5 kg per additional degree in temperature \citep{quiniou1999influence}.
 Studying the effect of heat stress on lactating sows is a very important scientific question because of a couple of reasons.
 First, the reduction of feed intake of the lactating sows is associated with a decrease in both their bodyweight (BW) and milk production, as well as the weight gain of their litter \citep{johnston1999effect, renaudeau2001effects, renaudeau2001effectsA}.
-Sows with poor feed intake during lactation continue the subsequent reproductive period with negative energy balance \citep{black1993lactation}, which acts as negative feedback to prevent the onset of a new reproductive cycle.
-Second, heat stress reduced farrowing rate (the number of sows that deliver a new litter) and reduced the number of piglets born \citep{bloemhof2013effect}; The reduction in reproductivity due to seasonality is estimated to cost 300 million dollars per year for the swine industry \citep{st2003economic}.
-Economic losses are estimated to increase \citep{nelson2009climate} because very high temperatures are likely to occur more frequently due to global warming \citep{melillo2014climate}.
+Sows with poor feed intake during lactation continue the subsequent reproductive period with negative energy balance \citep{black1993lactation}, which leads to prevent the onset of a new reproductive cycle.
+Second, heat stress reduces farrowing rate (number of sows that deliver a new litter) and number of piglets born \citep{bloemhof2013effect}; the reduction in reproduction due to seasonality is estimated to cost 300 million dollars per year for the swine industry \citep{st2003economic}.
+Economic losses are estimated to increase \citep{nelson2009climate} because high temperatures are likely to occur more frequently due to global warming \citep{melillo2014climate}.